4-DMAPandSadness/EfsTA/User Guide.md

 # **EfsTA User Guide**

-In this user guide the evaluation of femtosecond transient absorption spectra data using the program EfsTA will be explained.
+In this user guide the analysis of femtosecond transient absorption spectra data using the program EfsTA will be explained.

-This TA-Evaluation program allows the optimizing of the lifetimes based on given values.
+This TA-Analysis program allows the optimizing of the lifetimes based on given values.
 These values should be derived of the 3D-data and previous knowledge of the photophysics of the molecule.

 The program can be used with the GUI or with the script *Script.py*.
-They both offer mostly the same features for the evaluation, as well as the plotting.
+They both offer mostly the same features for the analysis, as well as the plotting.
 However the UI checks for the completeness of the user inputs and allows for the use of custom kinetic models, whereas the script allows more customization for more programming affine users.

 ## GUI